oToUC/helpdesk-node-angular/README.md

 ## helpdesk
-This application is IT issue ticket system for a small company or small group.
-It is a single page web application build with MEAN( MongoDB, Express, Angular, Node).
+This application is IT issue ticket system for a small company or group.
+This singple page application is build with MEAN ( MongoDB, Express, Angular, Node) technology and running on [Heroku](https://www.heroku.com/) server.

-### Live URL.
+### Live URL
-The application is running on [Heroku](https://www.heroku.com/) server. https://hirokoymj-helpdesk.herokuapp.com/
+https://hirokoymj-helpdesk.herokuapp.com/